+3.3 Breast Shield — Nipple-shaped sheath worn over the areola and nipple of the breast during breastfeeding.

-3.3 Brimful Capacity — Volume of water or liquid required to fill the container completely to brim level at (27 ± 2) °C.
+3.4 Brimful Capacity — Volume of water or liquid required to fill the container completely to brim level at (27 ± 2) °C.